 Does your church need its own mobile app?
 I’ve traveled the country for years speaking to tens of thousands of church leaders.
 And at every event, without fail, somebody asks…what about mobile apps?
 Does my church need a mobile app?
-What are they exactly?
+What are church apps exactly?
 Aren’t they the future?
 Shouldn’t we be investing in a mobile app for our church?

 Well, here’s what I tell them…